zenklinov/Hotelling-T-Square/README.md

-# Multivariate Control Chart with Dimension Reduction using FAMD and Autoencoder
+# Multivariate Control Chart Hotelling T-Square with Dimension Reduction using FAMD and Autoencoder

 This repository contains the implementation of a multivariate control chart with dimension reduction techniques, namely Factor Analysis of Mixed Data (FAMD) and Autoencoder.
 The control chart is designed for detecting network intrusions using network data traffic.